PGM-19 Jupiter: Flight tests

 Jupiter test flights commenced with the launch of AM-1A (ABMA Missile 1A) on 1 March 1957 from LC-5.
 This missile was equipped with the lower-thrust interim engine.
 The vehicle performed well until past 50 seconds into launch when control started to fail, leading to breakup at T+73 seconds.
 It was deduced that turbopump exhaust was sucked up by the partial vacuum in the area behind the missile and began to burn in the tail section.
 The heat burned through the control wiring, so extra insulation was added there on future flights.
 An identical AM-1B was quickly readied and launched on 26 April.
 AM-1B's flight went entirely according to plan up to T+70 seconds when the missile started becoming unstable in flight and finally broke up at T+93 seconds.
 The failure was deduced to have been the result of propellant slosh due to bending modes induced by the steering maneuvers needed to perform the flight trajectory.
-The solution to this problem involved testing several types of baffles in a Jupiter center section until discovering a suitable type for both the LOX and fuel tanks.
+The solution to this problem involved testing several types of slosh baffles in a Jupiter center section until discovering a suitable type for both the LOX and fuel tanks.

 The third Jupiter, also numbered AM-1, was quickly equipped with the baffles and launched on 31 May, slightly over a month after AM-1B, traveling a full 1247 nmi downrange.
 This version had a slightly improved S-3 engine with 139000 lbf thrust.
 AM-2 flew from LC-26A on 28 August, and successfully tested the separation of the rocket body from the reentry vehicle section before splashing down at 1460 nmi.
 AM-3 flew from LC-26B on 23 October, including the ablative heat shield and the new ST-90 INS.
 This test flew a planned distance of 1100 nmi.

 AM-3A launched on 26 November and all went according to plan until T+101 seconds when engine thrust abruptly terminated.
 The missile broke up at T+232 seconds.
 On 18 December, AM-4 lost thrust T+117 seconds and fell into the ocean 149 nmi downrange.
 These failures were traced to an inadequate turbopump design that resulted in a string of failures in the Jupiter, Thor, and Atlas programs, all of which used a variant of the same Rocketdyne engine.
 Testing then paused for five months while Rocketdyne came up with a number of fixes and the Army retrofitted all its Jupiters with the redesigned pumps.
 In spite of these failures, Jupiter was declared operational on 15 January 1958.